Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Examples

 \end{Corollary}

-The proof of Corollary \ref{coroll1} is given in Appendix D. When the {EC} is noiseless ({i.e.,} $\rho^2_1 \rightarrow 1$), Corollary \ref{coroll1} reduces to the result for the generated-secret VSM derived in \cite[Corollary 1]{vyo2022}.
-In addition, when the eavesdropper can only observe the helper data, corresponding to the case where $Z$ is independent of other RVs ($\rho^2_3 = 0$), Corollary \ref{coroll1} matches with a parametric expression of the generated-secret HSM provided in \cite[Corollary 1]{vy2}.
+The full proof of Corollary \ref{coroll1} is available in \cite[Appendix D]{vyo2022itw} and the convexity of these regions is verified in \cite[Appendix E]{vyo2022itw}.
+When EC is noiseless ({i.e.,} $\rho^2_1 \rightarrow 1$), Corollary \ref{coroll1} reduces to the {parametric forms} derived in \cite[Corollary 1]{vyo2022}.
+In addition, when Eve can observe only the helper data, corresponding to the case in which $Z$ is independent of other {random variables} ($\rho^2_3 = 0$), Corollary \ref{coroll1} matches with the parametric expressions of {the} GS and CS models provided in \cite[Corollary 1]{vy2}.